 • Stephen born on the 20th September 1772 in Westwell.

 • James born in February 1775 also in Westwell.

 William was born pre-civil registration.
 Each local parish had the responsibility of registering its baptisms (not births), marriage and burials (again, not deaths).
 The primary religion in England at the time was the Church of England.

 These were tumultuous times in British history.
 The Jacobite risings of 1688 to 1746 culminating in the devastating battle of Culloden were predominantly over religion and who should be in power.
 The Catholics wanted their house of Stuart returned to ruling power in England, Scotland and Ireland.
 It was into this culture of fervent patriotism that young William was born.

-From his index of record of death, William was born and definitely lived and died in the little rural village, Westwell in Kent.
-It remains a small village to this day.
-Westwell is located in the Ashford district of Kent.
+From his index of record of death, William very likely was born and did live and die in the little rural village.
+Westwell remains a small village to this day.
+Westwell is in the Ashford district of Kent.
 The same area that William and Mary’s son would continue to live in.
-On the 28th November 1767 he married Mary Bassenden in Westwell.
-On their marriage records they are recorded as William Whytehead and on some records as Mary Baperden.
-I have recently found William Whitehead’s being born in Kent in 1734 and 1747 and to me these are looking a bit more likely date-wise but I’m still not sure of the facts yet.

-Their children are recorded in the parish records as William Whytehead b.
-1770, Stephen Whytehead b.
-1772, and James Whytehead b.
-1775.
-A daughter Lucy was born in 1778 but her mothers name is given as Elizabeth, so whether something had happened to Mary?
-There is a Mary Whitehead who dies in Kent in 1777.
-So if this does happen to our Mary the time lines up right.
-The spelling has changed by this stage to Whitehead, or they got a change of Minister filling out the parish records.
+A daughter Lucy was born in 1778 but her mother’s name was given as Elizabeth, so whether something had happened to Mary?
+There is a Mary Whitehead who died in Kent in 1777.
+If this did happen to our Mary?
+The time lines do align.
+The spelling had changed by this stage to Whitehead, or they got a change of Minister filling out the parish records.